Managing concerns about research

 7. What if the concern needs investigation?

-The Pro Vice-Chancellor Research & Innovation will determine if a concern requires formal investigation.
+The Pro Vice-Chancellor Research & Innovation will determine if a potential breach requires formal investigation.
 This involves establishing a panel to review the allegation, who then provide the Pro Vice-Chancellor Research & Innovation with a report.

 8. What if a breach is evident?